 View the milestone in the milestone card

 Congratulations!
 You've just added your first milestone.
-To view details of the milestone, click the Description in the table to open the milestone card.
+To view details of the milestone, click the Name of the milestone in the table to open the milestone card.
 The milestone card is like command central for milestones, where you can view, edit, and manage everything associated with a milestone.

 Now that you've seen how to add milestones to a roadmap to punctuate important dates and other indicators related to the roadmap's items, you're ready to graduate to the really powerful (and fun!) feature of Roadmunk: visualizations.
 There are two types of visualization: Timelines and Swimlanes.